bparanj/crystal/computer/electronics/basics/mats.md

    - **If the resistivity is between \(10^6\) and \(10^{11}\) Ω/sq**, the mat is likely an **ESD mat**.
    - **If the resistivity is greater than \(10^{12}\) Ω/sq**, the mat is likely a **soldering mat** (insulator).

-2. **Consider Material and Features**: ESD mats are typically made of rubber or vinyl and designed to dissipate static electricity.
+2. **Consider Material and Features**: ESD mats are  made of rubber or vinyl and designed to dissipate static electricity.
 Soldering mats are usually silicone-based and are focused on heat resistance, not conductivity.

 Use this table as a quick reference to determine the type of mat you are working with.

 Yes, a multimeter can be used to approximate whether a mat is an ESD mat or a soldering mat, but with some limitations.
-While a resistivity meter is specifically designed to measure surface resistivity in ohms per square (Ω/sq), a multimeter typically measures electrical resistance in ohms (Ω).
+While a resistivity meter is specifically designed to measure surface resistivity in ohms per square (Ω/sq), a multimeter  measures electrical resistance in ohms (Ω).

 ### Using a Multimeter to Identify Mat Type